duckdb/duckdb-web/docs/extensions/tpch.md

 ## Limitations

 * The data generator function `dbgen` is single-threaded and does not support concurrency.
 Running multiple steps to parallelize over different partitions is also not supported at the moment.
-* The `tpch({query_id})` function runs a fixed TPC-H query with pre-defined bind parameters (a.k.a. substitution parameters).
+* The `tpch(⟨query_id⟩)` function runs a fixed TPC-H query with pre-defined bind parameters (a.k.a. substitution parameters).
 It is not possible to change the query parameters using the `tpch` extension.